S3OD: Towards Generalizable Salient Object Detection with Synthetic Data

 \textbf{Iterative Generation Framework:} We introduce feedback-driven synthetic data generation that dynamically identifies model weaknesses, continuously adapting sampling distribution to prioritize challenging categories.
 Unlike traditional static methods, this iterative approach enables continuous improvement as datasets grow.

 \textbf{Large-Scale Synthetic Dataset:} Using our pipeline, we generate 139,000+ high-resolution images with pixel-wise annotations, over $2\times$ more than all existing SOD datasets combined.
-This enables up to 50\% error reduction across benchmarks when evaluated for cross-dataset generalization.
-Models trained solely on synthetic data achieve remarkable cross-dataset generalization without real training data, while fine-tuned versions reach state-of-the-art performance across DIS and HR-SOD benchmarks.
+This enables up to a 50\% reduction in error across benchmarks when evaluated for cross-dataset generalization.
+Models trained solely on synthetic data achieve strong cross-dataset generalization without real training data, whereas fine-tuned versions reach state-of-the-art performance on the DIS and HR-SOD benchmarks.